erykjj/jwlmanager/README.md

 #### IMPORT

 You need to provide a text file (UTF-8 encoded) with the Notes, Highlights or Annotations to import.
 You can use the file produced by exporting.
-Or you can create your own - for importing Notes.
+Or you can create your own.
+The Higlights file is a CSV text file with a **{HIGHLIGHTS}** header.
+The Annotations file is also a CSV file, starting with **{ANNOTATIONS}**.

 Editing or creating a Highlights or Annotations import file is *not* recommended.
 Rather, exported Highlights or Annotations can be merged into another archive.
 Any conflicting/duplicate entries will be replaced.
 In the case of Highlights, overlapping highlights will be added and the color changed to the one being imported.